craigfrancis/framework/framework/0.1/doc/helpers/secrets.md

 Each server has it's own `PRIME_CONFIG_KEY` which is unique to the server, and never leaves it (not even in a backup).

-This key is only used to encrypt value/key secrets.
+This key is only used to encrypt value/key secret.

 None of the files are editable by the www-data user.